vseloved/rutils/docs/tutorial.md

 ### rutils.sequence

 This package contains the very popular `split-sequence` family of utilities (it's recommended to utilize it using the shorter `split`/`split-if`/`split-if-not` names), with a minor, but impactful change of the default value of `remove-empty-subseqs` argument to `t` (for me, it's the value I have to provide in 99% of the cases).
-More docs on `split-sequence` can be found in the internet, in particular, on [Cliki](https://www.cliki.net/SPLIT-SEQUENCE)
+More docs on `split-sequence` can be found on the internet, in particular, on [Cliki](https://www.cliki.net/SPLIT-SEQUENCE).

 Also provided is the `partition-with` function that splits the sequence into groups by a list of delimiters: